Jack Kang, SVP, Business Development, Customer Experience, and Corporate Marketing at SiFive—January 04, 2019

 Last fall at the Linley conference, we unveiled Core IP 7 Series which sports our first superscalar CPU microarchitecture.
 The Core IP 7 series is the highest performance commercially available RISC-V CPU IP with performance and efficiency ratings higher than comparable Arm products across the board.
 We also introduced the Core IP S Series of cores, which are 64-bit real-time cores and have no competitive counterpart from any incumbent CPU IP provider.
 Compared to SiFive Core IP 5 Series, the Core IP 7 series is ~40-60 percent higher in performance at the same clock frequencies and has an additional 10 percent improvement in maximum frequency which translates to a higher total performance.

-While performance and efficiency on benchmarks are important, the innovations that we are most excited about are our ability to do true heterogeneous computing where you can combine real-time processors with application processors in the same coherent domain, along with our ability to enable deterministic response from an applications processor.
+While performance and efficiency on benchmarks are important, the innovations that we are most excited about are our ability to do true heterogeneous computing where you can combine real-time processors with application processors in the same coherent domain, along with our ability to enable deterministic response from an application processor.
 Embedded applications (edge, AR, VR, intelligent machines, ADAS, AI, storage) are progressively becoming more intelligent and require real-time deterministic response as well as the capability to run high-level operating systems to interface with the real world and third-party applications.

 RISC-V is the only architecture that enables a common software stack across the entire application space.
 This enables lower TCO, common software stacks, and scalability from the edge to the cloud.
 We are translating the architectural advantages of RISC-V into SiFive’s CoreIP portfolio of CPU IP, which can be efficiently combined, customized, and extended to meet your specific application requirements.
 The details of our latest innovations have been documented in a recent article by Bob Wheeler from the Linley Group and is available here.